-This improvement in dynamic range enables the detection of a much weaker Stokes V emission with $\sim$3\% circular polarization in the P-AIRCARS image (purple dotted box, right panel, Fig. \ref{fig:paircars_methodI}), which was not detected using Method-1, and the region over which the circular polarization is detected with confidence in P-AIRCARS image is substantially larger than that in the Method-I image. $L_{residual}$ has been estimated to be $\sim5\%$ for the Method-I and $<|0.5|\%$ for P-AIRCARS.
-The peak circular polarization fraction of the image from method-I is $\sim-22$\% and from P-AIRCARS $\sim-27\%$.
-Considering the $\sim5\%$ uncertainty on circular polarization fraction of method-I \citep{Patrick2019}, both these values are consistent.
-The very small $L_{residual}$ together with the high imaging dynamic range delivered by P-AIRCARS bodes very well for detection of the very low level of circularly polarized emission from the quiet Sun thermal emission.
+This improvement in dynamic range enables the detection of a much weaker Stokes V emission with $\sim$3\% circular polarization in the P-AIRCARS image (purple dotted box, right panel, Fig. \ref{fig:paircars_methodI}), which was not detected using method I, and the region over which the circular polarization is detected with confidence in the P-AIRCARS image is substantially larger than that in the method I image. $L_{residual}$ has been estimated to be $\sim5\%$ for the method I and $<|0.5|\%$ for P-AIRCARS.
+The peak circular polarization fraction of the image from method I is $\sim-22$\% and from P-AIRCARS $\sim-27\%$.
+Considering the $\sim5\%$ uncertainty on circular polarization fraction of method I \citep{Patrick2019}, both these values are consistent.
+The very small $L_{residual}$ together with the high imaging dynamic range delivered by P-AIRCARS bodes very well for detection of the very low level of circularly polarized emission from the quiet-Sun thermal emission.
 This is also a very promising development for detection of polarized emission from gyrosynchrotron emission from the CME plasma.

-\subsection{Polarization images of the Sun using P-AIRCARS}
+\subsection{Polarization Images of the Sun Using P-AIRCARS}